opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    * Select **Android** from the left panel.

-    You may see a dialog asking whether you want to send usage statistics to Google.
+    You may see a dialog asking whether you want to send usage statistics to *Google*.
 If so, make your choice and click **Proceed**.
 You cannot continue with this procedure until you click **Proceed**.

       .. image:: images/eclipse_3_preferences_android.png
          :alt: Select Android from the left panel